Chetan-Kodle/github-learn/README.md

 # github-learn
-this is my first git repository auther - chetan
+this is my first git repository.
+Author - chetan